All Calls Are Free and Confidential

 What is a Relapse

-A heroin relapse occurs when a person has stopped using the drug and begins using again.
+A heroin relapse occurs when a person has stopped using the drug and begins using it again.
 Of all the commonly used drugs, heroin is one of the most addictive.
 Its effects on the brain and central nervous system are profound.

 As a result of this, people who have been addicted to heroin frequently use again even after a medical detox.
 Medical detox is designed to help people through the difficult and often painful effects of heroin withdrawal.
 It is not necessarily sufficient for full addiction recovery.